 A shorter version of the Greek ”Alexandros,” which passed into English as ”Alexander,” the name Alex is a widely used one, primarily among men, but it is now also used for women as well.
 Its historic feminine counterpart is “Alix” or “Alice.”

-Alexander literally translates to English as ”the Defender of Men.”
+Alexander literally translates to English as ”defending men” or “protector of men.”

 Its origins go back to the ancient Greek verb ”alexo” (αλέξω), which means ”to defend,” ”to protect,” and the noun ”aner,” (ανήρ) meaning ”man.”

 So, if your name is Alex, bear in mind that you’re meant to be a brave defender!

 Andrew has been among the most popular male given names in America and the rest of the English-speaking world for centuries, particularly due to the Apostle Andrew, one of the followers of Jesus Christ.

 The name Andrew derives its origins directly from the Greek word ”andros,” (ανδρός), which is the genitive case of the noun ”aner,” meaning “man.”

 So the next time you meet a woman named ”Andrea,” you might — or might not — want to fill her in on the actual origins of her name!